farhanwazir/laravelgooglemaps/README.md

 # GMaps
-This repo aims to keep farhanwazir/laravelgooglemaps alive, hopefully filling in temporarily until they make their repo available again, or else continuing its maintenance going forward and keeping it working with future versions of Laravel.
+This repo aims to fully featured use of google map in laravel 5.x

-Currently only Laravel 5.* is supported.
+Currently only Laravel 5.x is supported.

 ## Installation Changes
 Add the repo to composer.json under this new namespace:
 ```
   "require": {
-      "farhanwazir/laravelgooglemaps": "~0.5.5"
+      "farhanwazir/laravelgooglemaps": "@dev"
   }
 ```